uggla/gitlab-push-and-mr/README.md

 * All parameters are specified in a toml configuration file (describe below).
 * Push phase authentication can be done using either user and password or ssh keys.
 * Merge request can be assign to someone as an option.
+* Update dependencies to the latest available stable revision

 ## Run